San Pedro High School: Athletics

 San Pedro High School is also home to the Golden Pirate Regiment (Band and Colorguard), 2015 and 2016 Southern California School Band and Orchestra Association (SCSBOA) and LAUSD city division 1A Field Champions.
 In 2017 the Golden Pirate Regiment won its third straight championship for SCSBOA And LAUSD City in the 2A Division.

 In 2018 the Golden Pirate Regiment won the 2018 SCSBOA and LAUSD championships for the 2A Division.

 In 2019, the regiment won its fifth straight SCSBOA and LAUSD championship, but this time in the 3A Division.
-The School's Comprehensive Modernization Project is beginning in 2018.
 The sports programs at San Pedro High School have won over 60 CIF-Los Angeles City Section championships, with softball leading the way capturing 17 crowns.
-The swimming and diving team won the high school’s most recent championship in 2022, its first ever title, led by coaches Jean Wagoner and Will Douglass.
+In 2023, Boys Swimming & Diving won the CIF Los Angeles City Section Championship for a second straight season.